narzod/random-stars/README.md

 # random-stars
-Continuously draws colorful star shapes that grow to a random size at random points on the screen.
+Continuously draws colorful star shapes at random points on the screen.
+Tiny stars grow to a random size.
 Uses Borland Graphics Interface (BGI) for DOS or a modern port for Linux.